-Experienced Seattle Car Accident Attorneys Ready To Serve You
+Experienced Seattle Car Accident Attorneys Ready To Fight For Your Claim

-What to Do after a Car Accident in Seattle, WA
+What to Do After a Car Crash Accident in Seattle, WA

-If you are involved in a Seattle car accident, follow these steps:
+If you are involved in a Seattle vehicle accident, follow these steps:

 - Stop – You are required to stop at a car accident scene.
 If the accident is minor, move the vehicles to a safe place out of the flow of traffic.
 If the vehicle is inoperable, place traffic cones or flares near the accident site so that other vehicles do not collide with the parked vehicles.
 Turn off your vehicle and turn on your hazard lights.